provocon/coremedia-build-docker/README.md

 Cloud 11, CoreMedia Content Cloud 10, CMS-9, and CoreMedia Live Context 3
 workspaces.
 Supports platform versions range from 17nm to 22nm.

-Images started to be available for AMD64/x86_64 and ARM64/Aarch64 respectively from the [GitHub][github] project registry.
+Images started to be available for AMD64/x86_64 and ARM64/Aarch64 respectively.

 Ready to use examples for some CI environments are also included for unchanged integration with platform workspaces without customizations.